w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 these efforts so that the values of a Nominator and Validator are aligned.

-It's also helpful to outline what kind of OS is used on these servers and what is the updating policy on the software on that OS.
+It's also helpful to outline what kind of OS is used on these servers and what is the updating policy for the software on that OS.
 For example, are LTS versions used?
 Do they use NiXOS, distro-packaged libraries?
 Any server hardening practices, etc.

 #### Specs